Shadowven/HowToTools/Yara/BasicInfo.md

 ## 7. Other tools and Yara

 ### Yara Tools

+Knowing how to create custom Yara rules is useful, but luckily you don't have to create many rules from scratch to begin using Yara to search for evil.
+There are plenty of GitHub [resources](https://github.com/InQuest/awesome-yara) and open-source tools (along with commercial products) that can be utilized to leverage Yara in hunt operations and/or incident response engagements.

+LOKI is a free open-source IOC (Indicator of Compromise) scanner created/written by Florian Roth.

+Based on the GitHub page, detection is based on 4 methods:

+1. File Name IOC Check
+2. Yara Rule Check __(we are here)__
+3. Hash Check
+4. C2 Back Connect Check

+There are additional checks that LOKI can be used for.
+For a full rundown, please reference the [GitHub readme](https://github.com/Neo23x0/Loki/blob/master/README.md).

+LOKI can be used on both Windows and Linux systems and can be downloaded [here](https://github.com/Neo23x0/Loki/releases).

 ### LOKI

 ### THOR

 ### FENRIR

 ### YAYA(Yet Another Yara Automaton)